microbialman/DDotCounter/README.md

 Dots are found by first converting the image to black and white pixels via a process termed thresholding.
 The thresholding parameter should be set to find a balance where dots are best differentiated from one another.

 The thresholded image is then converted into a distance map using a mapping resolution value.
-This allows splitting of dots (or bacteria) that may be overlapping.
+This allows splitting of dots (or bacterial colonies) that may be overlapping.
 Again, adjusting the resolution can be used to find a balance between correctly splitting joined colonies and artificially splitting single dots.

 #### 3. Dot counting